ahcodes/ahcodes/README.md

 ## Hi there, I go by "ahcodes" on GitHub.  👋

-This page looks 100% better **on dark mode**, try it!
+This page was designed to look good **on dark mode**, try it!
 Oh, and don't mind the creepy stare of my avatar on the left ;)

 I'm a newbie coder who is interested in a lot of things related to programming and STEM and who's got a lot of fingers in a lot of different pies.
 I would say that my end-goal is to be a machine learning/AI specialist but at the moment -- this early in my career, I'm content with being a generalist to get the big picture of all things coding.
 A jack-of-all-trades, if you will.

 ### A bit about me
-- 🔭 I’m currently working on my project portfolio to showcase my coding skills to potential employers and in the process of revamping my GitHub profile.
+- 🔭 I’m currently working on my [project portfolio](https://ahcodes.github.io) to showcase my coding skills to potential employers and in the process of revamping my GitHub profile.

 - 🌱 I’m also learning related and unrelated tech skills like SQL, Python and a few others.